Testing for Nonlinear Cointegration under Heteroskedasticity: Monte Carlo Study

 Inspired by the application in Section \ref{sec:application}, we also consider a cubic cointegrating regression.
 We simulate from the model

 where the remaining parameters are specified like in the linear and quadratic case.
-Table \ref{tab:cubic} shows the rejection frequencies.
-Again, size is well controlled for the bootstrap test, and we observe additional loss of power compared to the quadratic model (Table \ref{tab:quadratic}).
-The power loss is higher for the subresidual test.
+Table \ref{tab:cubicint} shows, analogously to the previous results, the rejection frequencies of the DNLS bootstrap test.
+We observe that, for the sample sizes considered here and in the presence of endogeneity and autocorrelation, the DNLS test is somewhat oversized with a rejection rate of about 10\%.